Pajamajoker/IBM-GRM-CIGS/README.md

 5. Easy integration with other services using Rest APIs.

 ### How does it work?
 (Architecture):
-The arhictecture of the entire system can be split into 5 modules namely :
+The arhictecture of the entire system can be split into 5 modules & 1 independent module namely :
 1) **The User Interface end**
 This is the user side of the system, all the information is retrived from this end.
 To ease the information gathering process, multiple & intuitive channels like Phone call ,SMS, Whatsapp, Facebook Messenger.